kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

 Wow.
 I have got an error!

-### The group id and the plugin id must use the same top level namespace

 I assigned the project’s group id to be `com.example` whereas I assigned the plugin id to be `io.github.kazurayam.XXXX`.
 This inconsistency did not matter when I published the plugin to the local Maven cache.
 Possibly it would matter when I try to publish other Maven repositories except the Gradle Plugin Portal.

 The Gradle Plugin Portal specifically requires me to change my code to either of: